ibm-cloud-docs/power-iaas/downloading-fixes.md

 ### SUMA tasks and the command line
 {: #suma-tasks-cli}

 The `suma` command can be used to perform various operations on a SUMA task or policy.
 An **RqType** parameter specifies the type of download that is being requested, such as a TL, SP, or Latest.
-You can use several flag options with the `suma` command to perform the following tasks:
+You can use several flag options with the `suma` command to complete the following tasks:

 - Create
 - Edit